karatelabs/karate/README.md

 ## Data Driven Tests
 ### The Cucumber Way
 Cucumber has a concept of [Scenario Outlines](https://github.com/cucumber/cucumber/wiki/Scenario-Outlines) where you can re-use a set of data-driven steps and assertions, and the data can be declared in a very user-friendly fashion.
 Observe the usage of `Scenario Outline:` instead of `Scenario:`, and the new `Examples:` section.

-This example is a port of the [REST-Assured](http://rest-assured.io) (and TestNG) tutorial by [@Bas Dijkstra](https://twitter.com/_basdijkstra) and you should take a minute to compare the below code with the [original](http://bit.ly/2kGxiU0).
+You should take a minute to compare this with the [exact same example implemented in REST-assured and TestNG](https://github.com/basdijkstra/workshops/blob/466e6842cd2438b416888a79e6e0bc9a9bf6395f/rest-assured/RestAssuredWorkshop/src/test/java/com/ontestautomation/restassured/workshop/answers/RestAssuredAnswers2.java).

 ```cucumber
 Feature: karate answers 2